Introduction

 †Use the shortname json

-to read OSM JSON, it is the same parser.
+to read Overpass JSON, it uses the same parser as OSM JSON.
 Use overpass

 for writing.